stosicresearch/dnnising/README.md

 Simulations are conducted on a range of pretrained deep neural networks available in [Huggingface](https://huggingface.co/), which cover both encoder- and decoder-based transformers of various sizes or language and vision tasks.
 The deep neural networks analyzed include: [GPT2](https://huggingface.co/docs/transformers/model_doc/gpt2), [OPT](https://huggingface.co/docs/transformers/model_doc/opt), [Bloom](https://huggingface.co/docs/transformers/model_doc/bloom), [BERT](https://huggingface.co/docs/transformers/model_doc/bert), [BeiT](https://huggingface.co/docs/transformers/model_doc/beit), [DeiT](https://huggingface.co/docs/transformers/model_doc/deit), and [ViT](https://huggingface.co/docs/transformers/model_doc/vit).

 This repository provides results from the different experiments.
 The data is organized as follows:
 * `dos/`: Density of states of trained and shuffled networks.
-For each text file, the first column represents the energy $E$ and the second column denotes the density of states $ln\; g(E)/N$ normalized by the number of spins $N$.
+For each text file, the first column represents the energy $E$ and the second column denotes the density of states $ln\, g(E)/N$ normalized by the number of spins $N$.
-* `blocks`: Denisty of states for trained and shuffled networks where Ising models are constructed using a varying number of transformer layers (e.g., `blocks4` means Ising models are constructed from four transformer layers).
+* `blocks/`: Denisty of states for trained and shuffled networks where Ising models are constructed using a varying number of transformer layers (e.g., `blocks4` means Ising models are constructed from four transformer layers).
-* `fraction`: Density of states for networks where a different fraction of weights are shuffled (e.g., `fraction0.01` means $1\%$ are shuffled).
+* `fraction/`: Density of states for networks where a different fraction of weights are shuffled (e.g., `fraction0.01` means $1\%$ are shuffled).
+* `specificheat/`: The specific heat computed using the density of states in `dos/`.
+For each text file, the first column represents the temperature $T and the second column denotes the specific heat $C(T)$.

 ## Density of States
 Below are shown the density of states for the various transformers both trained and after their values have been shuffled, representing untrained models without changing the distribution of weights.
 It can be observed that well-trained models span a much wider range of energies that can be realized compared to after shuffling, which represent poorly trained networks.
+To generate the plots, run `python dos.py` for the different models.

 | | | |
 |:-------------------------:|:-------------------------:|:-------------------------:|